 - once you have been selected to attend the championships and your participation has been confirmed; and

-Note: Applications made for competitions more than six months in advance may be assessed in a later round closer to the competition date.
+Note: applications made for competitions more than four months in advance of the round closing date will be ineligible and asked to submit a new application in the next round, closer to the competition date.

 When you submit an application, you will receive an email, which will include a copy of your submitted responses.